+Commercial Use

-134-11 Commercial Use #Commercial uses# shall be permitted, provided that, prior to the establishment of any #commercial use#, the applicant shall submit a written description of such #use# to the local community board, together with information to demonstrate that such #use# will promote the goals of the Special Governor's Island District, complement existing #uses# within the special district, and be compatible with the nature, scale and character of other #uses# within the special district.
+All #commercial uses# shall be allowed; however, any #commercial use# larger than 7,500 square feet in #floor area# shall only be permitted provided that, prior to the establishment of such #use#, the applicant shall submit a written description of such #use# to the local community board, together with information to demonstrate that such #use# will promote the goals of the #Special Governors Island District#, complement existing #uses# within the special district, and be compatible with the nature, scale and character of other #uses# within the special district.

-The local community board shall have the opportunity to respond to such submission with written comments within forty-five (45) days of receipt and the applicant shall thereafter provide the local community board with a written response to such comments, including a description of any modifications to the proposal, or, if a recommendation of the local community board has not been adopted, the reasons such modification has not been made.
+The local community board shall have the opportunity to respond to such submission with written comments within forty-five (45) days of receipt and the applicant shall thereafter provide the local community board with a written response to such comments, including a description of any modifications to the proposal or, if a recommendation of the local community board has not been adopted, the reasons such modification has not been made.

-The applicant shall certify to the Chairperson of the City Planning Commission, with supporting documentation, that the design for any #development# or #enlargement# for #commercial use# within the Governors Island Historic District is in compliance with the standards set forth in the United States General Services Administration's Governors Island Historic District Preservation and Design Manual.
-No building permit shall be issued with respect to a # commercial use# unless the Chairperson of the City Planning Commission shall have certified to the Department of Buildings that the applicant has complied with the provisions of this Section.
+No building permit shall be issued with respect to a #commercial use# larger than 7,500 square feet unless the Chairperson of the City Planning Commission shall have certified to the Department of Buildings that the applicant has complied with the provisions of this Section.